A journey through art, nature and traditions in Sicily's most representative Baroque city. Discover what to do in Noto like a local.

 The procession is especially moving as 50 bearers carry a 16th-century silver-plated urn containing the sacred relics on their shoulders while hundreds of decorative candles called cilia light the way.
 The procession is joined by devotees, some of whom choose to walk barefoot in a tradition called 'viaggio scausu'.

 Participating in this ceremony will give you a truly local insight and make you feel the enthusiasm that envelops the city during these days of folklore and devotion.
-Additionally, every ten years, the urn is carried to the Hermitage of San Corrado, a sanctuary located about 5 km from the centre of Noto.

-4. Watching the city from the ‘gelosie’
+7. Watching the city from the ‘gelosie’

 As you explore the stunning city of Noto, you'll come across magnificent convents that add to the Baroque charm of the area.
 During the 18th century, these monasteries played a crucial role in providing shelter for young nobles who were not eligible to inherit their family's estate.

-Walking through the streets and squares of Noto, you'll notice some particularly captivating ones.
+Walking through the streets and squares of Noto, you'll notice some particularly captivating conventi.
 Their sophisticated walls made of the unique local limestone conceal stories and secrets that are still hidden behind their wrought-iron windows called 'gelosie' (jealousy).
-Those entering the cloistered life were once relegated to observe life outside from these very windows.

-One of the most sensational conventi is the former convent of the Poor Clares, which is connected to the church of Santa Chiara.
+One of the most sensational buildings is the former convent of the Poor Clares, which is connected to the church of Santa Chiara.
 This place offers a breathtaking view of the cathedral and the historic centre.

 A highly recommended attraction is the Monastero del SS.
 Salvatore, famously featured in the movie Sparrow by the renowned Italian director Franco Zeffirelli.
 The film is based on a beloved novel by Sicilian author Giovanni Verga, telling the heart-wrenching tale of a young girl coerced into becoming a nun.